hakyimlab/Training/README.md

 The lab's main GitHub page can be found at [https://github.com/hakyimlab](https://github.com/hakyimlab).
 If you have been added to `lab-members` and you are logged in, you can see the lab's private repositories as well.

+GitHub has stoped useing passwords in the terminal and Rstudio be sure to set up your token.
+Instructions on how to do so [here](https://hakyimlab.notion.site/Getting-started-with-Github-c440f77267f0425d8f8e04a9bc09ef28)

 # Introduction to Data Science

 ### Machine Learning and Statistics